-Behind-the-wheel driving experience is offered to students, particularly at the 10th and 11th grade levels.
+Behind-the-wheel driving experience is offered to students 16 years of age, successfully completed the Drivers Education classroom phase and passed the NJMVC knowledge exam.
 Six hours behind the wheel are required for the successful completion of this course.
 Highway safety, good driving habits, and proper attitudes are stressed during the course instruction.